This article was updated January 17, 2022, to reflect new information from the CDC.

 Dr. Kasper advises that everyone get vaccinated, and if you are eligible for a booster, get one.

 “We don’t want anyone walking away and saying they won’t get vaccinated,” Dr. Kasper said.
 “The vaccinations work fine, but they are not permanent.
 Waning immunity was expected and predicted.
 We just didn’t know how long it would be.
-We now know the vaccine is waning after six months.
+We now know the vaccine is waning after several months.
 If you’re immunocompromised, it’s a shorter time.

 “The booster increases protection by increasing antibodies.
 We are seeing robust increases in antibodies with the booster.”